-The Land Memory Bank is building a seed bank and community record of the unique coastal cultures and native ecology, present in the challenged wetlands of southeast Louisiana.
-This experiential project is dedicated to inspiring and actualizing Mississippi River Delta preservation, restoration and adaptations through cultural happenings, strategic installations and as a digital archive. landmemorybank.org
+The Land Memory Bank & Seed Exchange is building a community record of the unique coastal cultures and native ecology, present in the challenged wetlands of southeast Louisiana.
+This experiential project is dedicated to inspiring and actualizing Mississippi River Delta preservation, restoration and adaptations through cultural happenings, strategic installations and as a digital archive.

 At present, The Land Memory Bank & Seed Exchange is sowing seeds and growing roots.

 Please let us know if you would like to join us in creating a community-built record for and by the people of the Mississippi River Delta.
 Contact us : firstname.lastname@example.org